 - Also, don’t forget to weigh your luggage beforehand so there are no surprises when you check it in at the airport.

 So now you know what you should do to prepare your luggage before your trip using unique luggage identifiers.
 But what if your luggage ends up being lost in transit?
 Then what do you do?
 What are your options?
 Maybe it’s time to track your luggage as well.

 How to Track Your Luggage

 There are now some really cool products on the market that allow you to track your luggage and other items very simply and easily.
-Not to mention, prices for these trackers are pretty reasonable.
+Not to mention, the price is right.
 I found some great products that can help give you a little peace of mind when you are traveling.